gilbox/react-derive/README.md

     }

-We can move the calculation of `a+b` to a decorator named `@derive` where we'll create the *deriver* function named sum `sum`.
+We can move the calculation of `a+b` to a decorator named `@derive` where we'll create the *deriver* function named `sum`.
 And because we named the function `sum`, the deriver's result will be passed into the `Add` component via a prop likewise named `sum`.